Paria5/MSc-Project/README.md

 # MSc-Project
-This is the code for my Msc project
+This is the code for my Msc project.